DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

     ...
 ```

-In this case we are making a new MetasploitModule which inherits from the Msf::Exploit base class if you would like to see more on the base calls you can access it [here](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit).
+Above we are defining a new MetasploitModule which inherits from the Msf::Exploit base class.
+If you would like to see more information on the base calls you can access it [here](https://www.rubydoc.info/github/rapid7/metasploit-framework/Msf/Exploit).
+In place of "Msf::Exploit" you can have any of **Msf::Auxillary**, **Msf::Post**, **Msf::Nop**, and **Msf::Payload** instead.